 Gibraltar vs Republic of Ireland preview: Mick McCarthy warns against complacency

-New Republic of Ireland manager Mick McCarthy has used Scotland's disastrous result against Kazakhstan as a cautionary tale as he prepares his players to face Gibraltar on Saturday.
+New Republic of Ireland manager Mick McCarthy has used Scotland's disastrous result against Kazakhstan as a cautionary tale as he prepares his players to face Gibraltar on Saturday, live on Sky Sports Football from 4.30pm.

 Alex McLeish's side were beaten 3-0 by the nation ranked 117th in the world on Thursday night, with Ireland facing another European minnow to open their European Qualifiers campaign.